Why should you track employee performance?

 - And research shows that an inspired employee is 125% more productive than an employee who is merely satisfied.

-You can ask that employee’s co-workers or supervisors to tell you whether they perform well or not.
+Of course, you can ask that employee’s co-workers or supervisors to tell you whether they perform well or not based on their self monitoring.
 But in the end, you’ll be getting a bunch of subjective opinions.

 Ask your employee to use employee monitoring software.

 From time real-time tracking and activity logs filled at the end of the day, these solutions help workers to understand how much time they’re spending on tasks and how productive they are in their daily tasks.
-And you get a source of objective data about how they perform.
+And you get a source of objective data about how they perform, as the employee performance tracking leaves little room for mistakes.
+However, the implementation on monitoring tools comes with its challenges.

 Take predictive timesheets as an example.
 Instead of having to manually add and describe tasks before tracking the amount of time spent working on them, employees can use timesheets that come filled with preliminary data set up by their manager for this project (hint: Primetric provides predictive timesheets!).